Ada-Developers-Academy/ada-precourse-v2/intro-to-python/variables-and-io.md

 ### Syntax

-Create a new file `variables_practice.py` in the Precourse directory we created in the previous lesson called "Introduction and Getting Started".
+Create a new file `variables_practice.py` in the `precourse` directory we created in the previous lesson called "Introduction and Getting Started".
 As a reminder, we use the `touch` command to create a new file.

 Add the following code to `variables_practice.py`: